liu431/liu431.github.io/_pages/about.md

 I’m an apsiring data scientist, experienced with Python and R programming.
 I specialize in quantitative marketing and economics, applying machine learning and econometric methods to better understand consumer behavior and inform business decisions from the large data.
 Currently, I am working on master's degree in [Computational Social Science  at the University of Chicago](https://macss.uchicago.edu/).
 Before that, I completed BS in Mathematics and BA in Economics at [Indiana University Bloomington](https://www.indiana.edu/) in three years.

 I am actively looking for data science and business analytics full-time positions to start my career after graduation in June 2020!
-Feel free to give me a shout if you are looking for a creative problem solver.
+Feel free to shoot me an email or schedule a time to chat ([link](https://calendly.com/lliu95877
+)) if you are looking for a creative problem solver.

 ## In a nutshell